How to Check Green Card Case Status?

 If you have been waiting for what seems like too long for your green card, you should probably check the average processing times for your type of application, whether you have submitted an I-140, I-130, I-485, or some other form.

 When you check the case status and find that it has not been processed, you can submit a case inquiry to push USCIS to process your application if that are outside normal processing times.
 However, if you have received a Request for Evidence or an update to your case status during the past 60 days, your case is not outside normal processing times.

 If you prefer to use the telephone instead of going online, you might also consider submit a case inquiry by calling the USCIS Contact Center.
 You can reach them by dialing (800) 375-5283 (TTY: 800-767-1833).

 After an immigrant petition for green card is approved for someone who is living abroad, the USCIS transfers the case to the National Visa Center (NVC) for consular processing.
 The applicant now works toward obtaining the green card by submitting the Form DS-260 online.
 Here, the green card applicant is dealing with the U.S. Department of State.
 NVC is one of agencies of the Department of State.

 NVC will notify applicants of their case status through email address listed in their immigrant petition form and/or DS-260.
 If they forgot to list an email address or want to change a new email address, they can provide or update their email address through Ask NVC.
 They can also check case status through Ask NVC.
 After green card applicants appear at an immigrant visa interview at a U.S. consulate, they can do immigrant visa status check to figure out whether they are issued an immigrant visa successfully by the visa officer.

-For some of immigrants who are already living in the United States, they may be eligible to apply for green card through Form I-485 inside the United States.
-There is no online option for the I-485 application, but applicants can do I-485 status check through the methods described above.
+For those who are already living in the United States, they may be eligible to apply and wait for green card through Form I-485 inside the United States.
+There is no USCIS online option for the I-485 application, but applicants can do I-485 status check through the methods described above.